dpc/colerr/README.md

 You need [rust][rust] compiler bundled with `cargo`.
 Then `cargo build --release` should do the job.

 Resulting binary will be in `./target/release/colerr`.
-Just copy it to somewhere from your `$PATH`.
+Just copy it to somewhere to your `$PATH`.

 ```
 Usage: